PerfectAudience/reign/README.md

 --------

 Out of the box, the framework provides the following:
-* Service presence - monitor for nodes coming up and going down in services.
+* Service presence - monitor for nodes coming up and going down in services:  can be used to create smart clients that can detect when service nodes are up and down and shift requests elsewhere, etc.
 * Messaging - nodes can message each other directly and/or broadcast a message to member nodes of a specific service.
 * Constructs for distributed coordination - read/write locks, exclusive locks, semaphores, and barriers (coming soon).
 * Reign integrates with Codahale Metrics to allow services in a distributed application to publish data to each other via ZooKeeper.